Mamun5011/Covertex-ML-Models-as-Storage-channel/README.md

 - Pruning_Covertex_DG_Channel.ipynb (prune the coertex-DG model and see how it affects the channel accuracy)
 - Retraining_Covertex_DG_Channel.ipynb (retrain the coertex-DG model using a fractionj of baseline data and see how it affects the channel accuracy)
 - Random_Data_Transfer_Through_Lenet5 ( random data transfer through Lenet-5 trained with MNIST)

+### Directories
+- Cosine_metrics_Data (Contains all of the saved data for cosine similarity measurement for baseline, malicious and out-of-band patches)
+- GAN for CIFAR10 (Gan file for generating the data from same distribution of CIFAR10)
+- Gan for MNIST (Gan file for generating the data from same distribution of MNIST)
+- Multiple Reading ( contains the code for How multiple reading optimization improve the performance of the channel)
+- saved_Models (contains the drive link for saved model so that one can load the direct trained model instead of training the model from the scratch)

 ### License